Over recent years, many people have taken the plunge and decide to keep chickens.

-If you simply don’t have the time, ensure that your chickens are safe from your dog.
-Be aware that smaller terrier type dogs will dig under wire, so you need to protect against that possibility by burying your wire mesh.
+If you don’t have the time, ensure that your chickens are safe from your dog.
+Be aware that smaller terrier-type dogs will dig underwire, so you need to protect against that possibility by burying your wire mesh.

 Lack of Security

-A good way to ensure they don’t eat through the floor of the coop is to cover it with half inch hardware cloth.
+A good way to ensure they don’t eat through the coop floor is to cover it with half-inch hardware cloth.
 This prevents them from gaining access to your flock.

-They are incredibly smart and can figure out how to open simple locks.
-It has been said that if a three year old child can open the lock, so can a raccoon.
+They are brilliant and can figure out how to open simple locks.
+It has been said that if a three-year-old child can open the lock, so can a raccoon.
 Use locking mechanisms that require an opposable thumb to open- raccoons can’t open these.

 Hawks are difficult to protect against if you pasture your chickens.

-Birds of prey are protected species so cannot be trapped or harmed.
-If you have an outside run, try to cover it over with wire mesh (chicken wire will do here).
+Birds of prey are protected species, so they cannot be trapped or harmed.
+If you have an outside run, try to cover it with wire mesh (chicken wire will do here).
 If that isn’t possible, string a thick twine or similar across the top of the run in a random fashion.

-The idea is to disrupt the flight path of the bird and make it extremely difficult to enter and leave the run from above.
+The idea is to disrupt the bird’s flight path and make it extremely difficult to enter and leave the run from above.

-There are several ways to deter these visitors and one of them is the use of poison.
-Bait stations can be enclosed so that chickens cannot reach the poison itself, but the rodent will leave the station and go to die somewhere else.
+There are several ways to deter these visitors, and one of them is the use of poison.
+Bait stations can be enclosed so that chickens cannot reach the poison itself, but the rodent will leave the station and die somewhere else.

-If the carcass is found by the chickens they will peck at it and possibly eat it- they can become very ill or simply die themselves.
+If the chickens find the carcass, they will peck at it and possibly eat it- they can become very ill or die themselves.

 There are three different types of poison in common use:

-- Bromethalin: This is a very potent neurotoxin that kills within twenty four hours.
-This type of poison has no antidote, so should not be used around livestock, pets or small children.
+- Bromethalin: This is a very potent neurotoxin that kills within twenty-four hours.
+This type of poison has no antidote, so you should not use it around livestock, pets, or small children.

 - Anti-Coagulants: Probably the most widely used poison around.
-It is slow acting so takes time to be effective.
+It is slow-acting, so it takes time to be effective.
 Again, this needs to be used cautiously around livestock.
 If you suspect an animal has ingested any of these, call the veterinarian immediately.

 Chickens and Chemicals Don’t Mix!